Judgment (video game): Development

 Ideas for Judgment were conceived after the release of Yakuza 5.
 Producer Kazuki Hosokawa suggested that Sega produce a new IP instead of focusing solely on the Yakuza series.
 Senior Executive Manager Daisuke Sato originally believed that Yakuza would only last three games but agreed with Hosokawa about the need to create a new title.
 Sega hired new employees, who were asked about their preferences to get ideas for the new game.
 The development of Judgment began in 2015, and was first hinted at in August 2018 during a Sega live stream by the series' director Toshihiro Nagoshi, who called it "something completely different".
 Hosokawa and Nagoshi refrained from calling Judgment a spin-off from Yakuza, despite its development by the same team, because of its different narrative.
 Nagoshi said that he enjoyed the finished product.

-The game uses the Dragon Engine to produce graphics similar to Yakuza 6.
+The game uses the Dragon Engine to produce graphics similar to Yakuza 6: The Song of Life.
 The team enhanced the game engine to improve character design, changing the game's lighting to emphasize its theme of "legal suspense".
 The team decided to explore the fictional city of Kamurocho (from Yakuza) using a different approach.
 Similar to Yakuza, real-world shops such as Don Quijote were used to impart realism.
 A "friendship" system was developed to characterize Yagami's personality as he forms bonds with several non-playable characters, which integrates them into the setting.
 His traits are balanced in the main story and the sidequests for a balance between seriousness and comedy—his seriousness is explored in the main story, while comedy is featured in the sidequests.

 Although Hosokawa wanted to provide players with as much content as Yakuza 0, he said that the team refrained from using returning characters from the Yakuza series.
 Since Yagami is a lawyer, they wanted to give players the option of emulating Yagami's actions by choosing his thoughts.
 Some segments from the friendship system were made to emulate dating sims.
 According to Nagoshi, it was tricky to decide how expansive or difficult the detective work should be.
 The puzzle gameplay and central mystery were made to be challenging yet accessible to a casual player.
 Action segments were designed for more skilled players, making them carefully plan the abilities to give Yagami.